User-Shabab/2024-GCSE-Revision/README.md

-# Science-GCSE
+# Science Notes for GCSE
-Coding to study notes for revision.
+Coding study notes for more efficient revision.

 ## Description